 Instructions

-To prepare Vatha Kuzhambu Podi
+To Prepare Vatha Kuzhambu Podi

-To prepare Sundaikkai Vatha Kuzhambu
+To Prepare Vatha Kuzhambu

 To Serve